 The images of rabies are powerful and frightening: out-of-control dogs foaming at the mouth and snapping at their owners, the pup’s normally docile personality turned violent.
 Symptoms include aggression, seizures, and paralysis.
-An estimated 59,000 people die every year from rabies infections, according to the CDC.
+An estimated 70,000 people around the world die every year from rabies infections, according to the CDC.
 Nearly half of those fatalities are children.

 The good news is that rabies isn’t as common as you’d think.
 Millions of animals may be infected worldwide, but thanks to animal control programs and vaccinations the United States has all but eliminated canine rabies.
 Human cases are even rarer.
 In 2014, there were 6,033 rabid animals reported to the CDC yet only a single human infection.